 Justin Pope is vice president and chief of staff to President Reveley, leading strategic initiatives and communications in the president’s office, as well as overseeing day-to-day operations.

 Prior to coming to Longwood in 2013, Pope was one of the nation’s leading education journalists.
-From 2004-2013 he was national higher education reporter for The Associated Press, where his work won awards from groups including the Education Writers Association, the AP Managing Editors Association, the Headliners Club and the United Nations.
+From 2004-2013 he was a national higher education reporter for The Associated Press, where his work won awards from groups including the Education Writers Association, the AP Managing Editors Association, the Headliners Club and the United Nations.
 During the 2010-2011 academic year, he was a Knight-Wallace Journalism Fellow at the University of Michigan.
-He has served as a judge for the Education Writers Association national awards contest, and is a member of EWA’s Community Member Advisory Board.
+He has served as a judge for the Education Writers Association national awards contest and is a member of EWA’s Community Member Advisory Board.
 He has written about higher education and other topics for publications including Atlantic.com, The Washington Post, The Chronicle of Higher Education, and MIT Technology Review.